 This truly is the PERFECT banana bread.
 With an easy one-bowl and no-mixer recipe, it's super-moist and so flavorful!
 The beautiful, sweet, mahogany-hued crust is crisp and the crumb incredibly tender.

 Remember the classic children's story, Goldilocks and the Three Bears?
 A family of bears came upon Goldilocks's house when no one was home.
 They seized the opportunity and invited themselves inside.
 The story tells how the bears decided to "test" the dining chairs in the house to see if any would be suitable for them.
 "Too big", "too small", "too hard", "too soft" and finally when got to the last chair (belonging to little Goldilocks), the verdict was...
 "Perfect!".
-That's exactly how I felt when trying, what seemed like, a zillion banana bread recipes.
+That's exactly how I felt when experimenting with, what seemed like, a zillion banana bread recipes.

 Butter or oil?